SELECTIVE SERVICE MISSION

-The two-part mission of the Selective Service System is:
+The mission of the Selective Service System is:

 The Alternative Service Program would provide public service work assignments in America's communities in lieu of military service for men classified as conscientious objectors to all military service.